arshdeep821/TUTOR_BOOKS_APP/README.md

 a tutoring application interests me because I could imagine myself utilizing an application like this in my remaining years to get help with course work.
 I feel that it is something that would massively impact my studies and improve my understanding of course material as well.

+### User Stories
+- As a user, I want to be able to book a single or multiple tutoring sessions at different times throughout the week/month.
+In a sense, adding multiple tutoring sessions to my schedule
+- As a user, I want to be able to cancel a booked appointment
+- As a user, I want to be able to select the course I want tutoring for
+- As a user, I want to be able to view a list of subjects available
+- As a user, I want to be able to change a booked time

 A *bulleted* list:
 - item 1